Philip Tomasino: Pittsburgh Penguins

-During the 2024–25 season, on November 25, 2024, Tomasino was traded by the Predators to the Pittsburgh Penguins in exchange for a fourth-round pick in the 2027 NHL entry draft.
+On November 25, 2024, Tomasino was traded by the Predators to the Pittsburgh Penguins in exchange for a fourth-round pick in the 2027 NHL entry draft.
+His acquisition was made on the agreement between general manager Kyle Dubas and head coach Mike Sullivan that Tomasino would get more playing time with Pittsburgh than he did in Nashville.
 He made his Penguins debut on November 27 in a game against the Vancouver Canucks.
 He scored his first goal as a Penguin in his second game against the Boston Bruins.
+Tomasino started off strong with the Penguins, but his play fell off as the season wore on.
+In 50 games with Pittsburgh, he tallied 11 goals and 23 points as the team failed to make the playoffs.